 Donna M. Lucey

-Previous works include I Dwell in Possibility: Women Build a Nation, 1600 to 1920 (2001) and the award-winning Photographing Montana 1894–1928: The Life and Work of Evelyn Cameron (1990).
+Her previous works include the New York Times bestseller Archie and Amélie: Love and Madness in the Gilded Age (2006); I Dwell in Possibility: Women Build a Nation, 1600 to 1920 (2001) and the award-winning Photographing Montana 1894–1928: The Life and Work of Evelyn Cameron (1990).

 "Lucey’s superlative group portrait, rendered in crystal-clear prose, is spring-fed by her immersion in vast archives of letters and diaries, her pilgrimages to the extraordinary places that shaped her subjects’ lives, and her keen insights into what drove these women to break out of their gilded cages."—Booklist's starred review